 The commercial construction industry in the United States has been steadily expanding since 2010.
-In 2016, some 74.24 billion U.S. dollars worth of commercial buildings were put in place in the United States.
-The number of people employed in the industry has increased accordingly, which is forecast to continue through 2017.
+In 2019, some 85.25 billion U.S. dollars worth of commercial real estate were built in the United States.
+Vacancy rates in both the retail and industrial real estate sector were impacted by the COVID-19 pandemic and more than doubled in the first half of 2020.

 This text provides general information.
 Statista assumes no